sparshneel/issue-ops-jira-github-project-action/README.md

 jobs:
   update-jira-issue:
+    # Only run this job if the pull request was merged
     if: github.event.pull_request.merged == true
     runs-on: ubuntu-latest
     steps:
       - name: Update Jira Issue
-        uses: your-github-username/your-repo-name@v1
+        uses: your-github-username/your-repo-name@v1 # Replace with your repo details
         with:
           jira-url: ${{ secrets.JIRA_URL }}
           jira-username: ${{ secrets.JIRA_USERNAME }}
           jira-token: ${{ secrets.JIRA_TOKEN }}
-          new-status: "Done"
+          # The Jira issue key will be automatically detected from the PR title or branch name.
+          # For example, a PR titled "FEAT-1234: Add new feature" will transition the issue "FEAT-1234".
+          new-status: "Done" # The name of the status to transition the issue to
-          comment: "This issue has been closed by pull request ${{ github.event.pull_request.number }}"
+          comment: "This issue has been closed by pull request #${{ github.event.pull_request.number }}"

 Inputs
 Name